 Creative Arts programs at Hunter College enable artists and art educators to share their creative passions with the next generation.
 Students receive individualized guidance from premier arts and education faculty, developing practical classroom teaching skills alongside a foundation in pedagogical theory.
 Field placements in New York City K-12 public schools provide hands-on training in the use of arts education to foster intellectual and social growth.

-Hunter’s Early Childhood Education programs prepare future graduates to create caring, enriching educational experiences for children from birth to age eight in nursery, pre-kindergarten, kindergarten and elementary school settings.
+Hunter’s Early Childhood programs prepare future graduates to create caring, enriching developmental and learning experiences in classrooms, homes and communities for children from birth to age eight.
 We are guided by the philosophy that all children have the inherent capacity to learn and grow in environments that foster creative thinking.
 Our students develop the theoretical knowledge and hands-on skills to support children across diverse cultures, abilities, settings, ages, and urban contexts.

-Through field observation, student teaching, and coursework, the programs in Early Childhood Education train all graduates to collaborate with team members, including families, to plan, implement and evaluate interventions that fit the needs of individual children.
+Through field observation, student teaching, and coursework, the programs in Early Childhood train all graduates to collaborate with team members, including families, to plan, implement and evaluate interventions that fit the needs of individual children.
 Hunter graduates compete successfully in this growing field–they find positions in public, private, and community-based settings.
 Many go on to become leaders and change agents in their area of expertise, taking on leadership roles in schools and school districts, founding start-ups, or continuing on to doctoral work.
-The program also offers a dual certificate in Early Childhood and Early Childhood Special Education.

 How do humans learn?
 What motivates us to acquire knowledge?
 And how do we become more successful learners?
 In Hunter’s Educational Psychology concentrations, students explore the most current, research-based answers to these questions through a challenging curriculum.